LilitMarkarian/geom99/technicallogsAll.md

     - On the mobile app it shows the online maps and the offline ones. ![Screenshot 2024-03-15 153146](https://github.com/LilitMarkarian/geom99/assets/97748633/fdb14861-353c-486d-a76d-7fde4bc32a9f)
     - choosing the offline map will only open the map that is in the red square.
 This helps with fast data load ![MicrosoftTeams-image (6)](https://github.com/LilitMarkarian/geom99/assets/97748633/ec3b0544-8d49-43a4-b1fd-1b1b12c710ca)

 > Working with real data is more exciting and motivating, having to create fake data to test these solutions is not as satisfying.
-However, playing with these products thought me Very much about how each one of them work and it let me understand better what is needed for our project.
+However, playing with these products thought me Very much about how each one of them work and it let me understand better what is needed for our projec.